zachkklein/Encryption-App/README.md

-# Emoji Encrypto
+# Emoji Encryptor

 [![License](https://img.shields.io/badge/license-MIT-blue)](./LICENSE)

-This is a website where you upload a picture of your sock, and it will find a different sock that matches the closest it can to your sock.
+This is a website where you can encrypt text to emojis and then decrypt the emojis back to text
-Using a Kaggle data set, we can connect your sock to a matching sock!